jalinhthasack/Khan-Academy-Challenges-/README.md

 # Khan-Academy-Challenges-
-This GitHub repository contains the schemas, questions and solutions to Intro To SQL: Querying and managing data.
+This GitHub repository contains the schemas, questions and solutions to Intro to SQL: Querying and managing data https://www.khanacademy.org/computing/computer-programming/sql .
 The coursework included:

 - SQL Basics
 - More Advanced SQL Queries